grosup/hobo-contacts/README.md

 ## Installation

-Use the package manager npm to install all the module.
+Use the package manager npm to install all the modules.

 ```bash
 npm install